VP-30

 Patrol Squadron 30 (VP-30) is a maritime patrol squadron of the United States Navy, established on 30 June 1960.
 It is based at Naval Air Station Jacksonville, Florida.

 Mission

-VP-30's mission is to provide Lockheed P-3C Orion and Boeing P-8A Poseidon specific training to Naval Aviators, Naval Flight Officers, and enlisted Naval Aircrewman prior to reporting to the fleet.
-More than 650 staff personnel train over 800 officer and enlisted personnel annually, utilizing 10 P-3C and 10 P-8A aircraft.
+VP-30's mission is to provide Boeing P-8A Poseidon specific training to Naval Aviators, Naval Flight Officers, and enlisted Naval Aircrewman prior to reporting to the fleet.
+More than 650 staff personnel train over 800 officer and enlisted personnel annually, utilizing 10 P-8A aircraft.
 In addition to U.S. Navy enlisted, officer and NOAA Commissioned Officer Corps personnel, foreign military personnel from Australia, Canada, Japan, the Netherlands, Norway, Germany, Spain, Argentina Thailand, Chile, and the Republic of Korea have all received specific aircrew and maintenance training on different variants of the P-3 at VP-30.
-In addition, military personnel from the United Kingdom, Australia, and New Zealand currently receive training from VP-30 on the P-8.
+In addition, military personnel from the United Kingdom, Australia, New Zealand and Norway currently receive training from VP-30 on the P-8.